olavobm/obmMatlabTools/README.md

 ## Examples

-1. Interpolation:
+### Interpolation:

-Let’s say you want to linearly interpolate (in 1D) a variable (data).
-You can use do:
+Let’s say you want to linearly interpolate (in 1D) a variable (*data*) whose values are specified at *t*.
+You can do:

 ```matlab
 datainterp = interp1overnans(t, data, tinterp, maxgap)
 ```

+The variable data can be a vector or a matrix, in which case, each column is interpolated separately.
+The function takes care of NaNs, such that it fills the gaps (NaN locations) with interpolated values.
+The last 2 inputs of the function above are optional.
+Input *tinterp* explicitly defines where you want to interpolate and *maxgap* defines an upper bound for the length of the gap that can be interpolated over.